-Woolly on a rabbit - illustration
+Woolly on a rabbit - illustration from the sequel of Woolly Wonderful

 To bridge the gap between the published first issue of Woolly Wonderful and creating an engaging story, I used the time to draw some sort of concept that I imagined for a second issue.